 Featured community content

-Some great apps, repos, and articles by the Streamlit community.
+Here are some great apps and tutorials by the Streamlit community.
 Check out the Streamlit forum for even more community content.

-Thanks for checking out this edition of the Monthly Rewind.
-If you'd like more frequent updates on what's happening in the community make sure to check out the Weekly Roundups.
+Thanks for checking out this edition of our Monthly rewind.
+If you'd like more frequent updates on what's happening in the community, make sure to check out the Weekly Roundups.